 - b) The asset classes for which each ECAI or ECA is used.
-Externally rated Corporate, Banks and Securities Firms. - c) A description of the process used to transfer the issue rodic tratings onto comparable assets in the Banking book (see paragraphs 99-101 of the Basel framework); and Not Applicable. - d) The alignment of the alphanumerical scale of each agency used with risk buckets (except where the relevant supervisor publishes a standard mapping with which the Bank has to comply).
+Externally rated Corporate, Banks and Securities Firms. - c) A description of the process used to transfer the issuer to issue credit ratings onto comparable assets in the Banking book (see paragraphs 99-101 of the Basel framework); and Not Applicable. - d) The alignment of the alphanumerical scale of each agency used with risk buckets (except where the relevant supervisor publishes a standard mapping with which the Bank has to comply).